killmenot/Ripple-QEWD-Microservices/authentication-service-idcr/README.md

 ## Testing

+Running integration tests requires some additional steps

+You must ensure that auth0 testing endpoint works.
+To do it, just open [https://auth0-testing.herokuapp.com/healthcheck](https://auth0-testing.herokuapp.com/healthcheck) in the browser.
+You should the similar response:

+    {"ok":true,"timestamp":1530277721964}

-Start up this container as a foreground process using the *killmenot/qewd-server* Docker Container:
+Next, you should start up this container as a foreground process using the *killmenot/qewd-server* Docker Container that created for integration testing purpose only:

     sudo docker run -it --rm -p 8085:8080 -v ~/ripple/authentication-service-idcr:/opt/qewd/mapped killmenot/qewd-server:tests

-Run integration tests
+Then you should start redis server at your local machine:

+    redis-server

+Now, you can run integration tests:

     npm test